African-American Concert Dance

 Awards and Recognition:

-Received a Special Citation from the Jose Rollins de la Torre Bueno Prize in Dance Literature, 2002.
+Special Citation, Jose Rollins de la Torre Bueno Prize in Dance Literature, 2002

 Restores primary African-American dance pioneers to their proper place in the history of American Dance innovation